dsmurl/gitcraft/docs/README.md

 - [ ] Github scan
   - to build a simple GitHub analysis tool
 - [ ] Public github scan
-  - to build a gitCraft site that other people can login and see their numbers
+  - to build a gitCraft site that other people can log in and see their numbers
 - [ ] Intro credit store
   - to build out a simple store for people to spend their credits at

-### Prod builds

-- `pnpm run build:web`
-  - `pnpm dlx serve -s apps/web/dist -l 4173`
-- `pnpm run build:api`
-  - `pnpm run api:start`